steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
 ### General
     Today
-        Why does the view shift the first time a new Mesh is generated? this.meshViewer.setCameraToStandardView(StandardView.Top);
+        Why does the Mesh view shift the first time a new Mesh is generated? this.meshViewer.setCameraToStandardView(StandardView.Top);

         Remove Jewelry Project?